SEO Guide

 What is robots.txt

-Robots.txt is a plain text file that sits at the root of your website and tells search engine crawlers which pages they can and cannot access.
-Every website can have one, and it is always located at yoursite.com/robots.txt.
+Robots.txt is a plain text file positioned at your website's root that communicates instructions to search engine crawlers about which pages they can and cannot access.
+Every website can have one, and it's always located at yoursite.com/robots.txt.

-It is important to understand that robots.txt is a suggestion, not a hard block.
+It's important to understand that robots.txt is advisory, not a hard block.
 Well-behaved bots like Google and Bing respect it, but malicious bots may ignore it entirely.
-If you need to truly prevent access to a page, you need server-level authentication.
+For true access prevention, you need server-level authentication.

-Robots.txt is part of technical SEO, which covers the behind-the-scenes work that helps search engines understand and crawl your site effectively.
+Robots.txt is part of technical SEO, which covers the behind-the-scenes mechanics that help search engines crawl and understand your site effectively.
 For a complete overview of how technical SEO fits into a broader strategy, see the full SEO guide.

 Why robots.txt matters for SEO

-• Controls crawl budget.
-Search engines have a limited number of pages they will crawl per visit.
-Robots.txt helps focus that budget on pages that matter.
+- Preserves crawl budget allocation.
+Search engines have a finite number of pages they'll visit per session.
+Robots.txt helps you focus that budget on pages that matter most.

-• Protects server resources.
-Prevent aggressive bots from overloading your server by blocking them entirely.
+- Protects server resources.
+Prevent aggressive bots from overwhelming your infrastructure by blocking them outright.

-• Directs crawlers to your sitemap.
-The Sitemap directive tells search engines exactly where to find your XML sitemap.
+- Directs crawlers to your sitemap.
+The Sitemap directive tells search engines exactly where to find your XML sitemap immediately.

-Robots.txt does not remove pages from Google.
+Robots.txt doesn't remove pages from Google.
 If a page is already indexed and you want it removed, you need a noindex meta tag or a removal request in Search Console.

 How robots.txt works

-A robots.txt file is made up of simple directives, each on its own line.
-The four most common directives are User-agent, Disallow, Allow, and Sitemap.
+A robots.txt file consists of simple directives, each on its own line.
+The four most critical directives are User-agent, Disallow, Allow, and Sitemap.

 User-agent

 Specifies which crawler the rules apply to.
-Use * for all bots, or a specific name like Googlebot.
+Use asterisk for all bots, or specific names like Googlebot.

 Disallow

-Tells the bot not to crawl a specific path.
-Disallow: /admin/ blocks everything under the /admin/ directory.
+Tells the bot not to visit a specific path.
+Disallow: /admin/ prevents crawling everything under the /admin/ directory.

 Allow

 Overrides a Disallow for a specific path.
-Useful when you block a directory but want one page inside it to be crawlable.
+Useful when you block a directory but want one page inside it crawlable.

 Sitemap

 Points crawlers to your XML sitemap.
-Place this at the bottom of robots.txt so every bot can find it.
+Place this at robots.txt's bottom so every bot finds it.

-A typical robots.txt file looks like this: User-agent: * followed by Disallow: /admin/, Disallow: /staging/, Allow: /, and Sitemap: https://yoursite.com/sitemap.xml.
+A typical robots.txt file looks like this: User-agent: asterisk, followed by Disallow: /admin/, Disallow: /staging/, Allow: /, and Sitemap: https://yoursite.com/sitemap.xml.
 Each rule goes on its own line.

 Common robots.txt rules with examples

-Here are the most practical robots.txt rules you will use on real sites.
-Each example shows the directives and what they do.
+Here are the most practical robots.txt rules you'll use on real sites.
+Each example shows the directives and what they accomplish.

-• Block all crawlers from a directory.
-User-agent: * and Disallow: /private/ — prevents all bots from accessing anything under /private/.
+- Block all crawlers from a directory.
+User-agent: asterisk and Disallow: /private/ prevents all bots from accessing anything under /private/.

-• Allow all crawlers everywhere.
-User-agent: * and Disallow: (empty) — this is the most permissive setting.
+- Allow all crawlers everywhere.
+User-agent: asterisk and Disallow: (empty) is the most permissive setting.
 Every page is crawlable.

-• Block a single page.
-User-agent: * and Disallow: /thank-you — prevents crawlers from accessing a specific page.
+- Block a single page.
+User-agent: asterisk and Disallow: /thank-you prevents crawlers from accessing a specific page.

-• Allow one page in a blocked directory.
-User-agent: * and Disallow: /docs/ then Allow: /docs/public — blocks the docs directory except for the public page.
+- Allow one page in a blocked directory.
+User-agent: asterisk and Disallow: /docs/ then Allow: /docs/public blocks the docs directory except for the public page.

-• Point to your sitemap.
-Sitemap: https://yoursite.com/sitemap.xml — goes at the bottom of the file, outside any User-agent block.
+- Point to your sitemap.
+Sitemap: https://yoursite.com/sitemap.xml goes at robots.txt's bottom, outside any User-agent block.

 Always test your robots.txt changes before deploying.
 A single misplaced rule can accidentally block your entire site from Google.